kit-data-manager/EVOKS/README.md

 Install instructions (tested for linux)

 **Prerequisites:**
-Installation of git, docker and docker compose (docker-compose will not ) Installation von git, docker und docker-compose
+Installation of git, docker and docker compose (docker-compose (with dash) will not be supported anymore)

 **Information for windows**
 We recommend to use WSL (windows subsystem for Linux) for running the software on windows (otherwise Fuseki will be VERY slow and more or less unusable, vocabulary import will take ~20 minutes..)